 What is the major product of the E1 elimination reaction?

 More substituted alkene is the major product of the E1 elimination reaction.

-Solovlysis is a process in which a solvent molecule is present in excess and it also acts as a nucleophile or a base.
+Solovlysis is a process in which a solvent molecule is present in excess and it dissolves the solute particles through solvation.

 What factors favor E1 reactions over SN1 reactions?